subugoe/pubdev_docker/README.md

 # Release Notes
 ## 2017.01.31
   The CSL (Citation Style Language) Server has been added to the docker compose file.
 Optional dependencies for LibreCat for Markdown and formular parseing has been added, you need to rebuild the base image to get these.
+The configuration is described in the [LibreCat Wiki](https://github.com/LibreCat/LibreCat/wiki/Citation-Style-Language).

 ## 2017.01.16
   There is now a draft of a patch based development of a local layer in place.
 This way you can change LibreCat Views and configuration in your test environment as you like.
 The next step to bring changes to the deployment image is to create a diff and add it to the patches directory.
 These patches will be applied if you build the Dockerfile_Dev.
 It is recommended to create a patch per issue that you are fixing.
 This way you see what breaks if the version number of LibreCat increases.
 Since a patch that couldn't be applied breaks the build.
 This should give us an overview of changes we need to incorporate.
 And it keeps the local layer to minimum amount of files.